ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

    *  `bash /opt/shibboleth-idp/bin/reload-service.sh -id shibboleth.MetadataResolverService`

 4. Check that your IdP release at least eduPersonScopedAffiliation, eduPersonTargetedID and a saml2:NameID transient/persistent to the testing SPs provided by IDEM:
-   * `bash /opt/shibboleth-idp/bin/aacli.sh -n <USERNAME> -r https://sp-demo.aai-test.garr.it/shibboleth --saml2`
+   * `bash /opt/shibboleth-idp/bin/aacli.sh -n <USERNAME> -r https://sp.aai-test.garr.it/shibboleth --saml2`

      (the command will have a `transient` NameID into the Subject of the assertion)

-   * `bash /opt/shibboleth-idp/bin/aacli.sh -n <USERNAME> -r https://sp24-test.garr.it/shibboleth --saml2`
+   * `bash /opt/shibboleth-idp/bin/aacli.sh -n <USERNAME> -r https://sp-demo.idem.garr.it/shibboleth --saml2`

      (the command will have a `persistent` NameID into the Subject of the assertion)

 5. Wait that your IdP Metadata is approved by an IDEM Federation Operator into the metadata stream and the next steps provided by the operator itself.

 ### Appendix A: Configure Attribute Filters to release the required attributes for common resources

+> Follow these steps ONLY when your IdP is accepted into IDEM Production Federation

 1. Become ROOT:
    * `sudo su -`